 Dynamical calculations with varying $n_n(t)$, and $T(t)$, and discarding the $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium, follow the abundance changes in detail \citep[e.g.][]{Blake.Schramm:1976,Truran.Cowan.Cameron:1978,Cowan.Cameron.Truran:1980,Cameron.Cowan.Truran:1983,Cowan.Cameron.Truran:1985}.
-These calculations showed that the r~process can operate under two different regimes with very different nuclear physics demands~\citep{Wanajo:2007,Arcones.Martinez-Pinedo:2011}: a ``hot'' r~process in which the temperatures are large enough to reach $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium and a ``cold'' r~process in which the temperatures are so low that photodissociation reactions are irrelevant~\citep{Blake.Schramm:1976}.
-Notice that the differentiation between ``hot'' and ``cold'' refers to the temperature conditions during the neutron capture phase and not during the earlier phase when the seeds are build (see next section).
-Material could be initially very cold and later reheated by nuclear~processes, resulting in a hot r~process or initially very hot and during the expansion cool to low temperatures producing a cold r~process.
+These calculations showed that the r-process can operate under two different regimes with very different nuclear physics demands~\citep{Wanajo:2007,Arcones.Martinez-Pinedo:2011}: a ``hot'' r-process in which the temperatures are large enough to reach $(n,\gamma)\rightleftarrows(\gamma,n)$ equilibrium and a ``cold'' r-process in which the temperatures are so low that photodissociation reactions are irrelevant~\citep{Blake.Schramm:1976}.
+Notice that the differentiation between ``hot'' and ``cold'' refers to the temperature conditions during the neutron capture phase and not during the earlier phase when the seeds are formed; see Sec.~\ref{sec:how-obtain-required}.
+Material could be initially very cold and later reheated by nuclear-processes, resulting in a hot r-process or initially very hot and during the expansion cool to low temperatures producing a cold r-process.
 In general, astrophysical environments produce a broad range of conditions in which both high and low temperatures are reached, this is illustrated in Fig.~\ref{fig:revol}.
-In some cases the material can reach such low densities that free neutrons remain after the r~process (brown lines in the figure) with potentially important observational consequences~\citep{Metzger.Bauswein.ea:2015}.
-The figure also shows the nuclear energy generation during the r~process (lower panel) that is particularly relevant for very neutron-rich conditions as expected in dynamic ejecta from neutron star mergers (see section~\ref{sec:dynamic-ejecta}) and for kilonova r-process electromagnetic transients~(see section~\ref{sec:kilon-an-electr}).
+In some cases the material can reach such low densities that free neutrons remain after the r-process (brown lines in the figure) with potentially important observational consequences~\citep{Metzger.Bauswein.ea:2015}.
+The figure also shows the nuclear energy generation during the r-process (lower panel) that is particularly relevant for very neutron-rich conditions, as expected in dynamic ejecta from neutron star mergers (see section~\ref{sec:dynamic-ejecta}), and for simulations of kilonova r-process electromagnetic transients~(see section~\ref{sec:kilon-an-electr}).